AI, progress & app workflow

 Section 2

-For "What focus-area selection can add to a face yoga workflow", the best use of this idea is practical and repeatable.
-During a desk break where the user wants less jaw tension and fewer choices, "What focus-area selection can add to a face yoga workflow" has one practical test: whether anything changes in behavior.
-A useful answer for "What focus-area selection can add to a face yoga workflow" helps the reader separate routine support from stronger health claims before it asks for an install.
-Try the smallest version first for "What focus-area selection can add to a face yoga workflow": use a tool or guide only after the.
+For "Workflow value: focus area selection", the best use of this idea is practical and repeatable.
+During a desk break where the user wants less jaw tension and fewer choices, "Workflow value: focus area selection" has one practical test: whether anything changes in behavior.
+A useful answer for "Workflow value: focus area selection" helps the reader separate routine support from stronger health claims before it asks for an install.
+Try the smallest version first for "Workflow value: focus area selection": use a tool or guide only after the actual question is clear.
+Then ask whether guided timing would reduce friction for "Workflow value: focus area selection" or simply.

 Section 3